 If you’re looking for the best practices and top tips for writing government proposals, look no further.
-Writing a proposal and applying for government bid opportunities can be an intimidating part of growing your business, as well as knowing how to write a business letter correctly.
+Writing a proposal and applying for government bid opportunities can be an intimidating part of growing your business.
 We’re here with proposal writing tips to ease the stress of navigating government procurement.
 Reference our guides to writing a capability statement, communicating with government contracting officers, and top tips for winning government contracts to begin the research process and compile the documents your business needs to win bids.
 Plus check out our online course, Proposals that Win: The Small Business Guide to Public Sector Success.

 So here are our Top 10 Tips for writing government proposals: